gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 It can be a trap; but no one would waste precious electricity to attract people to rob and kill them.

-As riparians, it's your duty investigate the lights.
+As riparians, it's your duty to investigate the lights.
 The plan is simple: as the barge navigates the meander, you'll cross the city, exploring the illuminated building, and be picked up on the other side of the bend in the river.

 \sp